 Second, what these results obtained by economists entail is not a grand conclusion that a low-fee universal system is bad in general for child development, but a reminder that it can be bad if the average quality of services is substandard - a common-sense observation.
 There is no doubt that the quality of services in Quebec's particular system needs to be better managed.
 The challenge is to extend the good quality standards achieved by the CPE network to the rest of the childcare system.
-This would be a shrewd use of the fiscal surplus generated by the progream.
+This would be a shrewd use of the fiscal surplus generated by the program.
+This can be done either by expanding the non-profit CPE network itself, or by enforcing better quality standards on private full-fee for-profit garderies.